Find out what's on in the Bay of Plenty

 November

-Sunday, November 10: Mitre 10 Tauranga City to Surf fun run, from Tauranga Marina at Sulphur Point to Mount Maunganui Main Beach.
+Mitre 10 Tauranga City to Surf fun run, from Tauranga Marina at Sulphur Pt to Mount Maunganui Main Beach.
 Take on the Bay of Plenty Times 5km, United Airlines 11km team event or Jarden 21.1km.
-If you love getting outdoors in your sneakers for a walk or run, like to challenge yourself amongst others, or simply need a reason to get off the couch, this is an event you want to add to your calendar.
-Enter via eventpromotions.co.nz/tauranga-city-to-surf-surf-to-surf/
+Enter here.

+Toi Rotorua and Arts Village presents Harmonic Resonators.
+Aotearoa’s finest family band takes the stage at the Sir Howard Morrison Centre for the first time.
+Enjoy an evening of lush harmonies, country guitar breaks, and delightful banter.
+Tickets start at $34.99 via Ticketmaster.

 Tuesday, November 12: Celtic Illusion, 7.30pm at Baycourt in Tauranga.
-The Irish dance and grand illusion sensation that has taken Australia, New Zealand, Hong Kong, Canada and the US by storm will tour nationwide in 2024.
 A breathtaking array of experiences fusing Irish dance, magic and influential flavours of Fosse, Michael Jackson, with a Broadway style.

+Thursday, November 14 to Sunday, November 17: 2024 Bay of Plenty Garden and Art Festival.
+Get ready to explore the wonderful Bay of Plenty, visit your choice of over 60 beautiful gardens and meet more than 100 magnificent artists.

+Saturday, November 16: Trans Pride 2024 at The Historic Village.
+11am to 2pm.
+In support of trans joy, resilience and unity.

 Saturday, November 23: Tauranga Smoke, Soper Reserve, Mount Maunganui.
 Barbecue and rock music festival.
 Featuring an ensemble of well-known all-Kiwi rock bands headlined by Head Like A Hole and Tadpole, barbecue food from local vendors and a range of drinks.